abielg/transaction-faker/README.md

     user = User.new(1100, 1200, transaction_hash)

-Call toJSON to return the user’s account and transactions in JSON form.
+Call to_json to return the user’s account and transactions in JSON form.

-    json_format = user.toJSON
+    json_format = user.to_json

 ## Development